-These general conditions are subject to the application of French law.
-The application of French law cannot, however, deprive the Consumer Customer of the mandatory provisions of his country of residence.
-This is the case for the rules of substance as well as for the rules of form.
+These general terms and conditions are governed by French law.
+French law cannot, however, deprive the Customer of the mandatory legal provisions in his/her country of residence.
+This is the case for both substantive and formal rules.

 Section 18.2.
 Mediation

-In accordance with Articles L.616-1 and R.616-1 of the Consumer Code, the Lessor has set up a consumer mediation system.
+In accordance with Articles L.616-1 and R.616-1 of the French Consumer Code, the Company has set up a consumer mediation system.
 The chosen mediation entity is: SAS CNPM – MÉDIATION – CONSUMPTION.
 Our member number: CNPM13740